GradMetaNet: An Equivariant Architecture for Learning on Gradients: Experiments

 where $\decbatch_t \in \Grads_b$ is the set of decomposed gradients across the current batch, and $\{\tv_t^{\mu_i}\}_i$ are exponential moving averages of past $\decbatch_t$s with different decay rates.
 The learnable meta-parameters $\alpha$, $\beta$, $\mu$, $\metaparams$, and $\boldsymbol{\psi}$ are optimized during meta-training (using PES~\citep{vicol2021unbiased}) to minimize the training loss after $T$ steps.
 We evaluate five types of architectures: DeepSets, UNF, DeepSets + \ourmethod, UNF + \ourmethod, and learnable SGD with momentum (taking $\beta = 0$ in Equation \ref{eq:standard_lopt}).

-\textbf{Tasks.} \looseness=-1 We use three types of optimization tasks: (1) optimizing a 2-parameter linear regression, constructed to have non-diagonal curvature, (2) optimizing MLPs for classifying CIFAR10, CIFAR100 \citep{krizhevsky2009learning}, and FashionMNIST \citep{xiao2017fashion} images, and (3) optimizing transformer based language models on LM1B \citep{chelba2013one}.
-For a detailed description of each task and the meta-training setup see Appendix \ref{apx:lopt}.
+\textbf{Tasks.} \looseness=-1 We use three types of optimization tasks: (1) optimizing a 2-parameter linear regression, constructed to have non-diagonal curvature, (2) optimizing MLPs for classifying CIFAR10, CIFAR100 \citep{krizhevsky2009learning}, and FashionMNIST \citep{xiao2017fashion} images, and (3) optimizing transformer-based language models on LM1B \citep{chelba2013one}.
+For a detailed description of each task and the meta-training setup, see Appendix \ref{apx:lopt}.

 \looseness=-1 \textbf{Results and discussion.} As Figure \ref{fig:2d} demonstrates, for the 2-parameter regressions task, \ourmethod-based learned optimizers can use the curvature of the loss landscape to avoid redundant steps.
-Consequently, as seen in Table~\ref{tab:all_lopt_results} and Figure~\ref{fig:lopt}, \ourmethod-based learned optimizers consistently outperform baselines across optimization tasks for both MLP and transformers.
+Consequently, as seen in Table~\ref{tab:all_lopt_results} and Figure~\ref{fig:lopt}, \ourmethod-based learned optimizers consistently outperform baselines across optimization tasks for both MLP and transformers, demonstrating the value of processing sets of gradients.
+In Appendix~\ref{apx:additional_experiments} we include additional experiments showing that \ourmethod-based learned optimizers can generalize across tasks and architectures and show promise in scaling to larger-scale optimization.